 You need to select either Not Configured or Enabled from the list and click the Apply and OK buttons.

 If the above-mentioned change doesn’t work, you need to check the Password protect the screen saver setting too.
 In this case, make sure Not Configured is selected.
 If not, choose this option and save the change.
+Also ensure that Force a specific screen saver policy to set to Disabled or Not Configured.

 Hope this helps.